nickriches/linguistics_handbook/docs/lecture notes/18 Why worry about complex syntax.md

 Nippold, M. A., Mansfield, T. C., Billow, J. L., \& Tomblin, J. B. (2008).
 Expository discourse in adolescents with language impairments: Examining syntactic development.
 American Journal of Speech-Language Pathology, 17(4), 356.

 Nippold, M. A., \& Scott, C. M. (2010).
 Expository discourse in children, adolescents, and adults: Development and disorders.
 Taylor \& Francis US.

+Van Horne, A. J. O., Fey, M., & Curran, M. (2017).
+Do the Hard Things First: A Randomized Controlled Trial Testing the Effects of Exemplar Selection on Generalization Following Therapy for Grammatical Morphology.
+Journal of Speech Language and Hearing Research, 60(9), 2569. https://doi.org/10.1044/2017_JSLHR-L-17-0001